Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: TCD maps for cross-ratio dynamics

-\begin{enumerate} \item First, we need to insert $r_1$ into the graph, see Figure \ref{fig:insertr} for an illustration.
-To do this, we begin by splitting $p_1$ into two copies of $p_1$ and a new black vertex $\bw$.
-Then we add a bigon with vertices $\bw,q_1$, such that the bigon is inside the face also bounded by $p_2$ and $p_n$.
-Finally we split $\bw$ into two new black vertices of degree three while also generating the new white vertex corresponding to $r_1$. \item We apply a sequence of spider moves and resplits to propagate $r_1$ through the graph, see Figure \ref{fig:crsequence}.
-To replace both $p_{2i-1}$ and $p_{2i}$ with $r_{2i}$ and $r_{2i+1}$ we need to apply a resplit, then two spider moves and then a resplit again.
-Each time we apply a resplit, we check that the points before and after are related as in Lemma \ref{lem:dskpincrdynamics}.
-This ensures that we are not changing the face-weights of $\Gamma$, as discussed in Section \ref{sec:tcdmaps}.
-We apply these moves until we have replaced $p_n$ with a new copy of $r_{1}$. \item After the moves of step \ref{itm:crsecond}, there is still one copy of $p_1$ left in the graph.
-The situation at $p_1$ looks like in the rightmost graph in Figure \ref{fig:insertr}, except that the roles of $p$ and $r$ are interchanged.
-We can therefore absorb $p_1$ again by doing step \ref{itm:crfirst} backwards.
-Here, it is essential that the two copies of $r_1$ coincide with each other in $\CP^1$.
-After a rescaling at $r_1$, we can assume the lifts in $\C^2$ coincide as well.
-This ensures that the corresponding edge-weights in the contraction and the removal of the bigon agree up to a common factor.
-This common factor can be set to ${-1}$ by a rescaling at one of the involved black vertices. \item Finally, we translate $\Gamma_n$ by $\frac 1 {2} \gamma_w$ to interchange $q$ and $r$.
+\begin{proof} By Lemma \ref{lem:tcddef}, it suffices to trace what happens to the twisted TCD map associated to $[\wt]$ through the sequence of moves.
+We identify $\A$ with the fundamental domain in $\widehat \A$ containing $p_1,\dots,p_n$, and the other fundamental domains are denoted $\A+ m \gamma_z$, $m \in \Z$.
+Recall that $P_{\w+\gamma_z}=M(P_\w)$ for a twisted TCD map.
+The moves are applied $\gamma_z$-periodically in $\widehat \A$, so we only describe what happens in $\A$.
+We proceed in four steps: \begin{enumerate}\itemsep=0pt \item First, we insert a new point $x_1$ into the twisted TCD map, which, based on a choice made in Step 3, will turn out to be $r_1$; see Figure~\ref{fig:insertr} for an illustration (in $\A + m \gamma_z$, this means that we insert $M^m(x_1)$).
+To do this, we begin by using the resplit move to split $p_1$ into two copies of $p_1$ and a new black vertex, which we denote $\bw$.
+Then, we add a bigon with vertices $\bw$ and $q_1$, such that the bigon is inside the face also bounded by $p_0$ and $p_1$.
+In~order for this bigon insertion not to change the rest of the TCD map, we require that the weights of the two edges of this bigon sum to $0$.
+Finally, we split $\bw$ into two new black vertices of degree three while also generating the new white vertex corresponding to $x_1$.
+The result is a version of the graph in the middle of Figure~\ref{fig:bigon} in which all black vertices are trivalent so that we are in the realm of TCD maps. \item Let $x_i \in \CP^1$ for $i \in \{2,\dots,n+1\}$ be defined by $-\cro(q_i,x_i,q_{i+1},x_{i+1})=\alpha_i$.
+We apply a~spider move followed by a resplit that replaces $p_i$ with $x_{i+1}$; see Figure~\ref{fig:crsequence}.
+When we apply the resplit, \eqref{eq:menelaus} and Lemma~\ref{lem:dskpincrdynamics} imply that the newly created point is $x_{i+1}$.
+We~apply these moves until we have replaced $p_n$ with a new copy of $x_{n+1}$. \item After the moves of Step 2, there is still one copy of $p_1$ left in the graph.
+Locally near $p_1$, the TCD map looks like Figure~\ref{fig:step3}.
+This is the same as the rightmost graph in Figure~\ref{fig:insertr}, except that the roles of $p$ and $x$ are interchanged.
+There are two choices of $x_1$ that make $M^{-1} (x_{n+1})=x_1$, namely $p_1$ and $r_1$.
+However, $x_1=p_1$ makes the weight of the face to the right of the bigon equal to $0$, and is therefore disallowed.
+We then apply the sequence of moves in Step 1 in reverse order to recover the hexagonal graph with $p$ replaced by $r$.